 Social services manager

-Also known as services managers and service development managers, social services managers plan and coordinate health and social care support provided by local authorities and charities.
+Also known as services managers and service development managers, you'll plan and coordinate health and social care support provided by local authorities and charities.

-You'll need excellent leadership and project management skills, a degree and professional qualifications relevant to the area in which you work, for example, social work or mental health and several years of management experience.
+You'll need a degree and professional qualifications relevant to the area in which you work, for example, social work or mental health and several years of management experience.

 You'll also need a clear understanding of legislation, safety standards and social policy to enter this career.

-In this job you'll work with people and families to support them through difficult times and ensure that vulnerable people, including children and adults are safeguarded from harm.
+You'll work with people and families to support them through difficult times and ensure that vulnerable people, including children and adults are safeguarded from harm.
 You'll work in a variety of settings such as homes, schools, hospitals or the premises of other public sector and voluntary organisations.
-It's a challenging role and one that isn't always well received - as a result, the government is putting more measures in place to support and develop a strong workforce of social workers.

-Social work is a graduate profession and you will need an undergraduate degree or a postgraduate qualification in social work.
+Social work is a graduate profession and you will need an undergraduate degree or a postgraduate qualification.
 Other fast-track entry routes are available, see social work courses and discover how to become a social worker.

 For further information on what the profession involves, see social worker.

-Working mainly in the public sector with those aged between 11 and 25, youth workers guide and support young people in their personal, social and educational development to help them reach their full potential.
+Working mainly in the public sector, youth workers guide and support young people in their personal, social and educational development to help them reach their full potential.

 Relevant work experience is vital for entry, as is an undergraduate degree validated by the National Youth Agency (NYA).
 Professional training is also available at postgraduate level for those with a degree in a subject other than youth work.